 With the “Forbes 30 under 30” founders of e-bot7, Phocus DC shares the mission of unbeatable customer experience.
 The leading platform for customer communication of e-bot7 automates requests and increases the efficiency of customer communication through artificial intelligence.

 But how does that actually work?
 Customer Service Outsourcing and AI?
-With the perfect interaction of human and artificial-intelligent components!
+With the perfect interaction of human and artificial intelligent components!
 But read for yourself, we asked Xaver Lehmann, one of the founders of e-bot7 and Philipp Moder, the founder of Phocus Direct Communication, exciting questions about customer experience, artificial intelligence and customer service in an interview:

 Customer Experience describes the sum of experiences that a customer has with a company during all phases of cooperation.
 So there are several crucial touchpoints that influence the CX.
 What is the role of customer service and how significant is it?

-Xaver: With the evolution of CX in recent years, companies are facing new challenges such as multi-channel customer service, more personalization and digital transformation.
+Xaver: With the evolution of CX in recent years, companies are facing new challenges such as multi-channel customer service, more personalisation and digital transformation.
 CX is firmly positioned as a competitive advantage and never before has it been more important to provide consistent, seamless customer service to customers.

 Philipp: Thank you for the question, because in my perception many managers think that customer experience = customer service.
 Professional customer service is undoubtedly one of the main components of a customer journey, but it is only part of it.
 The term customer experience refers to the entire journey that a customer makes with a supplier – in other words, through all phases of the procurement process.
 In most cases, however, this journey today begins on the website and not directly with a contact with the customer service.
 At most, the customer service is responsible for the live chat on the website.
 As soon as a customer has bought a product or made use of a solution, Customer Service naturally comes into play.
 There are numerous studies that impressively prove that a good experience with customer service is a decisive lever to get customers excited about a follow-up purchase – and: these customers are also willing to pay a higher price, so it is a wonderful starting point to counteract the “stinginess is cool” mentality, to further develop existing customers and to increase margins.